ogulcansarioglu/AWMCA1/readme.md

 # AWMCA1
 Responsive Progressive Geolocation App built on postGIS and hosted on EC2

+website: ogulcansarioglu.site

-#AttractionFinger - ogulcansarioglu.site
+# AttractionFinger - ogulcansarioglu.site

 This app allows users to find attractions (natural parks, museums etc) and get information about them using ChatGPT assistant, along with providing a link via Google Search.
 The app uses a spatial database, and dataset from data.gov.ie (Irish Goverment)

-#Tech Stack
+# Tech Stack

 Database: PostgreSQL with PostGIS
 Database management: PgAdmin4